 My husband, my sister, or any other adult for that matter is just as intelligent as I am, and just as capable of making these personal decisions for themselves.
 That’s what it means to be an adult and not a child.

 Respecting Husbands as Adults, Even When Abusive

-Consider now the article in the same magazine addressed to wives, and the contrast between the two.
-The article talks about how wives could “win favor” with their husbands by their conduct, which includes respecting a husband even to the point of tolerating abusive and neglectful behavior:
+Consider the article in the same magazine addressed to wives, and the contrast between the two.
+The article talks about how wives could “win favor” with their husbands by their conduct, which includes respecting a husband, even to the point of tolerating abusive and neglectful behavior:

 Wives who have become believers have won over their husbands by their Christlike conduct.
 At a recent district convention of Jehovah’s Witnesses, a husband said of his Christian wife: “I guess I was a jerk in the way I treated her.
 Yet, she was very respectful of me … Her attitude started to arouse my interest in the Bible.
 And, well, here I am!”